Check whether your mobile handset has been blocked

 - The TCF website will only list phones that have been IMEI blocked at the time you conduct the search.

-- Just because an IMEI is not showing as blacklisted in these results, does not guarantee that it that won’t be blacklisted in the near future.
+- Just because an IMEI is not showing as blacklisted in these results, does not guarantee that it won’t be blacklisted in the near future.

 - This list is updated on a daily basis, but phones can be blacklisted up to 90 days after an event or fraudulent activity took place.